Having a stroke can be devastating, not just for the person affected but for family members as well.

-However coming to terms with having had a stroke can be particularly difficult for younger people, who may not have had a history of illness and certainly did not expect something so sudden and serious to happen.
+However, coming to terms with having had a stroke can be particularly difficult for younger people, who may not have any history of illness and certainly did not expect something so sudden and serious to happen.

-For more information download our Stroke in Younger Adults leaflet.
+For more information download our leaflet or see our Stroke in Younger Adults Support page .